By Jon Bloomer

 The Nik Huber Range

-The Orca ‘59, as the name suggests, is an homage to probably the most desirable guitar of all time, and features a full-thickness mahogany body, eastern curly maple top, and either a faded sunburst, tobacco sunburst or gold top nitro-semi-gloss finish.
+The Orca ’59, as the name suggests, is an homage to the most desirable guitar of all time and features a full-thickness mahogany body, an eastern curly maple top, and either a faded sunburst, tobacco sunburst, or gold top nitro-semi-gloss finish.
 The fretboard is Brazilian rosewood, and the humbuckers are Häeussel’s aged nickel covered 1959 pair.

-The standard Orca model adds some modern appointments to this classic solid body single cutaway, including a slightly thinner body, longer 25″ scale length and black pearl and mother of pearl orca whale inlays.
-The 10th Anniversary is a special edition version of this guitar using high quality figured wood selections.
+The standard Orca model adds some modern appointments to this classic solid body single cutaway, including a slightly thinner body, longer 25″ scale length, and black pearl and mother of pearl orca whale inlays.
+The 10th Anniversary is a particular edition version of this guitar using high quality figured wood selections.

-Finally, the last variation of this shape is the Krautster and Krautster II; essentially the same guitar– only one has a different pickup configuration.
+Finally, the last variation of this shape is the Krautster and Krautster II; virtually the same guitar– only one has a different pickup configuration.
 So the main difference with this model is that it is a flat top, solid mahogany body guitar with cream binding featuring a solid color satin finish top and an open pore satin back.
 The neck is constructed from curly maple rather than mahogany, as used for the Orca models, which I find interesting.
-It is like an exotic secret that only you as the player see.
+It is like an exotic secret that only you, as the player, see.

-Guitar Connoisseur: You are following a tradition of woodworking that has been in your family for over 100 years, were any of your ancestors’ instrument builders?
+Guitar Connoisseur: You follow a tradition of woodworking in your family for over 100 years.
+Were any of your ancestors’ instrument builders?

 GC: Can you tell me a little about your father and grandfather’s work?
 Did you learn your craft directly from your father?